Brightspace-support

-This article will give you information on how to prepare an existing standard survey, how to add questions to an existing standard survey and how to create a completely new Survey.
-For the evaluation process, we advice you to follow steps 1 till 4.
+This article will give you information on how to finalize an existing standard survey, how to add questions to an existing standard survey and how to create a completely new Survey.

 Here you can see the three existing standard surveys for educational evaluations within THUAS.
 These are set to 'hidden' by default for students in the Brightspace course: